The master’s degree is the higher Norwegian university degree at graduate level. There are two types of master’s degrees at NTNU.

 - 2-year master’s of 120 credits that builds on a bachelor’s degree.

-In the autumn semester 2005, about 50 of these master’s degrees are taught in Norwegian and 23 are taught in English.
 In the arts, social sciences, music and fine art this is called Master of Arts (abbreviated MA) in English.
 There is also a Master of Philosophy degree (abbreviated MPhil).
 In the natural sciences the equivalent degree is called Master of Science (abbreviated MSc) in English.
 In technology, students with a bachelor’s degree from Norwegian university colleges or equivalent institutions abroad, enter a 2-year MSc programme.

 - 5-year integrated master’s.